 Sweet Potato Gratin with Goat Cheese, Parmesan, and Thyme (Video)

-If you like savory sweet potato recipes like I do, this Sweet Potato Gratin with Goat Cheese, Parmesan, and Thyme is perfect for Thanksgiving, and this recipe is low-glycemic, meatless, gluten-free, and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Sweet Potato Gratin with Goat Cheese, Parmesan, and Thyme is perfect for Thanksgiving, and this is for people like me who prefer savory sweet potato recipes!
+The recipe is low-glycemic, meatless, gluten-free, and South Beach Diet friendly.
+Use the Thanksgiving Recipes to find more Thanksgiving recipes like this one.

 It’s time to start narrowing down your Thanksgiving menu, right?
 For people who are keeping it as low-carb as possible, I’ve given you 25+ Low-Carb and Gluten-Free Holiday Side Dishes, Appetizers and Salads as well as The BEST Low-Carb and Gluten-Free Thanksgiving Side Dishes, so if sweet potatoes are too high in carbs for you, go check those out!
 But I love Savory Sweet Potatoes and for a special holiday meal I wouldn’t pass up a small serving of this Sweet Potato Gratin with Goat Cheese, Parmesan, and Thyme.
 When I tested this recipe twice, (once with Jake and once with Kara), we absolutely could not stop eating these creamy sweet potatoes!
 And if I had to pick my one favorite sweet potato recipe on the blog, it would have to be this one!